 If you’re looking for a managed AdSense alternative, give them a try.

-And hey, if you’ve been rejected from another ad network, Monumetric is the perfect Mediavine alternative, too!
+If you’ve been rejected from another ad network, Monumetric is the perfect Mediavine alternative, too.

 Final thoughts: Monumetric earnings and payouts